brentstewart/ssh-crypto/README.md

 > SyslogFacility AUTH
 > LogLevel DEBUG1

+Restart the SSH service for the new logging setting to take effect.

+This program analyzes a text file.
 Prepare the file by running:
 > journalctl -u ssh > ~/ssh.txt

 This pulls all logging for the ssh unit into a text file.  __ssh-crypto__ then reviews the file and outputs a table of logins and crypto used.